Canop/bacon/website/src/community/nvim-bacon.md

 # Purpose

-[nvim-bacon](https://github.com/Canop/nvim-bacon) is a neovim plugin, which, combined with bacon, lets you navigate between errors and warnings without leaving your editor, just hitting a key.
+nvim-bacon is a neovim plugin, which, combined with bacon, lets you navigate between errors and warnings without leaving your editor, just hitting a key.

+# Development

+nvim-bacon is maintained in [its own repository](https://github.com/Canop/nvim-bacon).

+Discussions and feedback are welcome on [bacon's chat room](https://miaou.dystroy.org/4683).

 # How it works